kuznia-rdzeni/coreblocks/docs/miscellany/exceptionsSummary.md

 ## Interrupt Handling for Out-of-Order Execution Processors

-> Interrupt Handling for Out, 1993
+> Interrupt Handling for Out-of-Order Execution Processors
-> H. C. Torng and Martin Day
+> H. C. Torng and Martin Day, 1993

 This article describe one of first probes for implementation of exceptions in out-of-order processors.
 In that time ROB was a very new idea.
 Authors of this paper introduced Instruction Window (IW) as theirs proposition for implementation